Boltmade/frankfurter/README.md

 # The Frankfurter

+For more information on the process of creating this icon, read our [blog post](http://www.boltmade.com/blog/process/the-frankfurter) on the [Boltmade.com](http://boltmade.com/) blog.

 ## Usage

 You can download the SVG images and directly use them in your own site or you can refer to the main SVG directly within your source: